By LeAnn Nickelsen, M.Ed.

 Empathic skills allow the giver of empathy to “read minds” by listening to a person’s words, watching the body language and the eyes of the person speaking, and connecting these two to the schema or background knowledge in order to understand where a person is coming from.

-Thomas Hoerr (2017) writes in his new book, The Formative Five: Fostering Grit, Empathy and Other Success Skills Every Student Needs,
+Thomas Hoerr (2017) writes in his book, The Formative Five: Fostering Grit, Empathy and Other Success Skills Every Student Needs,

 “From the Crusades, to slavery, to the Holocaust, the history of humankind is littered with examples of mass lack of empathy resulting in cruelty to others and the persecution of different groups.
 Without empathy, we tend to divide people into ‘us’ and ‘them,’ which leads to suspicion, miscommunication, and conflict.
 Bullying results from a lack of empathy.…”